fbatiga/silex-pumped-distribution/README.md

 - Implemented a User management system : [**Simple User for Silex**](https://github.com/jasongrimes/silex-simpleuser).
 - Implemented a proper mvc folder structure in the the "src/" directory
 - Created controllers system as services [** See Silex services controllers **](http://silex.sensiolabs.org/doc/providers/service_controller.html).
-- Moved non specific elements to the folder "resources/"
+- Moved non source code elements to the folder "resources/" (console, routing, services registering etc)
 - Moved the twig templates to "src/"
 - Updated the layout using the SimpleUser version
 - Styled the css using the spacelab sheet from [** Bootswatch**](http://bootswatch.com)